Beauty

 Truth, Beauty, Goodness

 Can one know what true beauty and goodness are?
-Is there an objectivity to these attributes, or are they merely what one perceives them to be?
-Let us focus on what God has created women to be and what society tells them to be.
-Does the truth lie in women being successful career women to the exclusion of their own feminine nature, in being dependent on others’ admiration for their self-worth; or in their being mere physical objects of pleasure?
-Or are they called to find the truth of their dignity in the model of Mary, Virgin Mother of God, who reflects and participates in the Divine Truth, Beauty, and Goodness of which all creation is called to reflect and share in?\
+Is there an objectivity to these attributes, or are they merely what one perceives them?
+Let us focus on what God has created women and what society tells them to be.
+Does the truth lie in women being successful career women to the exclusion of their feminine nature, in being dependent on others’ admiration for their self-worth, or in their being mere physical objects of pleasure?
+Or are they called to find the truth of their dignity in the model of Mary, Virgin Mother of God, who reflects and participates in the Divine Truth, Beauty, and Goodness of which all creation is called to reflect and share?\

 Do Savor